 “Hello, I’m Landon.”
 The Dark Influencer held out his hand.

 Tony hesitated a moment before shaking Landon’s hand.
 “Tony.”
 She took her hand back quickly.
 “What do you want?”

 Landon chuckled.
 “To say hello.”
 His gaze raked up and down Tony.
 One blond eyebrow rose.
 “I have to admit, you’re not what I was expecting.”

 “I’m not disappointed.”

 Tony’s heart fluttered, and her knees trembled.
 She kept her voice indifferent.
 “Wish I could say the same.”

 What was she saying?
 Landon was nothing like what she expected of a Dark Influencer.
 They were dark and brooding, like Tony, but unlike her, they sported red horns and tails.
 She peeked at Landon.

 A devil’s tails swished back and forth behind him.

 “My eyes are up here.”

 Tony snapped her gaze away.
 She folded her arms.
 “Whatever.”
 She shot a glare at Landon, who grinned back.
 She might as well play along.
 He was talking to her to throw her off and to distract her from what he believed was an important duty.
 “You won’t win.
 Darkness will never win.”

 “Is that so, Tony?”
 Her name rolled off Landon’s tongue and made Tony’s knees shake.
 He stepped closer.
 Again, he raked Tony with his vision.
 Heat flushed up her neck.
 “May the best Influencer win.”

-Revelation of Love Kemuel rushed through the ornate white and gold doors.
-An open field littered with small, white flowers spread out before him.
-In the center, figures were gathered under a large tree with bright green leaves.
-Each person was dressed in white.
+Revelation of Love Kemuel rushed through the ornate golden doors.
+An open field littered with small flowers stretched before him.
+In the center, figures gathered under a large tree full of bright, green leaves.
+Everyone was dressed in white.
 They had light hair and fair skin.
-Their voiced drifted on the breeze like music.
-When they noticed Kemuel, silence fell over the field like a blanket.
+Their musical voices drifted on the breeze.
+When they noticed Kemuel, silence fell over the field like a heavy blanket.

 A woman broke from the group.
-Worry creased her forehead and shimmered in her blue eyes.
+Worry creased her forehead and shimmered in her blue eyes as she approached him.
 “Please tell me you have good news.”

 The weight of the situation sat heavily on Kemuel and dulled his voice.
 “I’m afraid not, Maria.
 We have been unable to call another Influencer back.”

 The other angels murmured nervously.